thomasvrussell/snail/README.rst

 - `2-Access_to_Archival_TemplateData.ipynb </snlstm/notebooks/2-Access_to_Archival_TemplateData.ipynb>`_: one can obtain the LSTM generated spectral time sequences in **the spectral-template dataset** following this notebook.

-- `3-SpecData_Process_Example.ipynb </snlstm/notebooks/3-SpecData_Process_Example.ipynb>`_: the notebook demonstrate the pre-processing of the spectroscopic data described in our paper, including smooth, rebinning, lines removal and color calibration, etc.
+- `3-SpecData_Process_Example.ipynb </snlstm/notebooks/3-SpecData_Process_Example.ipynb>`_: the notebook demonstrates the pre-processing of the spectroscopic data described in our paper, including smooth, rebinning, lines removal and color calibration, etc.

 - `4-LSTM_Predictions_on_New_SN.ipynb </snlstm/notebooks/4-LSTM_Predictions_on_New_SN.ipynb>`_: the notebook provides a guide for users who want apply our LSTM model on very limited spectroscopic data of newly discovered SNe Ia.
+In this notebook, we use SN 2016coj, a well-observed SN Ia from the latest BSNIP data release, as an example.

+- `5-LSTM_Estimate_Spectral_Phase.ipynb </snlstm/notebooks/5-LSTM_Estimate_Spectral_Phase.ipynb>`_: our neural network is trained based on the spectral data with known phases, however, it is still possible to apply the model to the spectra without any prior phase knownlege.
+The idea is wrong given phase of input spectrum will degrade the predictive accuracy of our method, that is to say, we can find the best-fit phase of input spectrum by minimizing the accuacy of prediction for itself.
+This notebook is to show how to estimate spectral phase via our model.
+For the case of SN 2016coj in the notebook, the estimation errors are around 0.5 - 2.0d.

 Publications use our method
 -----------

-- *SN2018agk: A prototypical Type Ia Supernova with a smooth power-law rise in Kepler (K2) (Qinan Wang, et al., 2021, ApJ)*.
+- *SN2018agk: A prototypical Type Ia Supernova with a smooth power-law rise in Kepler (K2) (Qinan Wang, et al., 2021, ApJ, see Figure 5 & 6)*.

 Todo list
 -----------